 *

-* Replaces characters that are represented in hexadecimal format, (ampersand)#xhhhh;
+* Replaces characters that are represented in hexadecimal format, (ampersand)#xhhhh;, with the

 * corresponding characters